 - Trade Experience Report (one to two pages):

-Option 1: Essay should detail the candidate's demonstrated commitment to a career related to international trade and/or global business through an internship, work experience, or a key project related to these fields.
-The internship report should include the name of the organization/company, explain the international aspect of their business, and a description of the students' activities as an intern or employee.
+Option 1: Essay should detail the candidate's demonstrated commitment to a career related to international trade and/or global business through an internship, work experience or a key project related to these fields.
+The internship report should include the name of the organization/company, explain the international aspect of their business and include a description of the student's activities as an intern or employee.
 Project-related reports should include a description of key elements learned while working on the project, and concrete plans they have to pursue a career in the field.

 Option 2: Create a video no more than two minutes that shows viewers what inspired you to take on an international trade related internship, and what you plan to do in the future with what you’ve learned.
 (See guidelines attached).